bensutherland/coregonus_mapcomp/README.md

 Collect and format Coregonus genetic map input data for MapComp analysis

-If you are looking for the method to obtain raw data for the following species, check the repo:
+If you are looking for the method to obtain raw data for the following species and projects, check the repo:
 https://github.com/bensutherland/2016_ms_sfonmap
 - Coho Salmon (Kodama et al. 2014)
 - Chinook Salmon (Naish et al. 2013)
 - Rainbow Trout (Palti et al. 2015)